martin-olivier/embin/README.md

 ## Usage

 ```
-embin [OPTIONS] <INPUT>
+Usage: embin [OPTIONS] <INPUT>

 Arguments:
-  <INPUT>  Input file, which can be a binary file or a text file
+  <INPUT>  Path to the asset to be embed, which can be a binary or a text file

 Options:
-  -o, --output <OUTPUT>      Output file, if not specified, the output will be printed to stdout
+  -o, --output <OUTPUT>      Write generated source code in the specified output file instead of stdout
-  -n, --name <NAME>          Name of the variable
+  -n, --name <NAME>          Use a specific variable name for the generated content, instead of the input file name
       --lang <LANG>          Language of the generated source code [default: c]
       --format <FORMAT>      Format of the generated source code [default: hexa]
       --indent <INDENT>      Indentation type of the generated source code [default: space]
-      --padding <PADDING>    Set the padding of the generated source code [default: 4]
+      --padding <PADDING>    Padding value of the generated source code [default: 4]
-      --quantity <QUANTITY>  Set the number of elements per line [default: 16]
+      --quantity <QUANTITY>  Number of byte elements per line [default: 16]
       --mutable              Make generated variables mutable
   -h, --help                 Print help
   -V, --version              Print version